delabassee/odl2021-lab/lab13-UDS.md

 }
 </copy>
 ```
-The client can now leverage this method to send a few messages to the server, ex. by updating its `main` method as follow.
+The client can now use this method to send a few messages to the server, ex. by updating its `main` method as follow.

 ```java